RunestoneInteractive/pythonds/_sources/AlgorithmAnalysis/AnAnagramDetectionExample.rst

 However, since strings in Python are immutable, the first step in the process will be to convert the second string to a list.
-Each character from the first string can be checked against the characters in the list and if found, checked off by replacement.:ref:`ActiveCode 1 <lst_anagramSolution>` shows this function.
+Each character from the first string can be checked against the characters in the list and if found, checked off by replacement. :ref:`ActiveCode 1 <lst_anagramSolution>` shows this function.

 .. _lst_anagramSolution: